Precisely controlled colloids: A playground for path-wise non-equilibrium physics: Introduction

 The ``inherent'' sensitivity of the selected observables is such that they can be systematically used to assess and critically verify the quality of experimental data.
 In this study, we conduct precise experiments on colloids driven through a periodic light field to investigate fundamental and complex aspects of transport, along with first-passage and transition-path times in out-of-equilibrium conditions.
-We demonstrate that given sufficient control and sampling; even the most subtle theoretical predictions may be verified quantitatively, which will hopefully serve as a motivation in the field of experimental soft matter to test and further increase the quality of experimental data.
+Our results reiterate how given sufficient control and sampling even the most subtle theoretical predictions may be verified quantitatively, which will hopefully reinforce the motivation in the field of experimental soft matter to test and further increase the quality of experimental data.